-Training event-hosting-refers to the planning and delivery of an education activity aimed at students and/or professionals in the form of a seminar, workshop, credit course or symposium.
-The activity goals can include knowledge transfer, gaining hands-on experience, or improved technical expertise of Canadian wood/wood products, and/or wood construction systems.
-Related costs can include, but are not limited to, professional services, travel, catering, and venue/audio visual equipment rental.

-Websites/social media-refers to the creation of and updates to content or functionality for market development websites and social media platforms.
-Related costs could include, but are not limited to, professional services and material/supplies/tools.
+Activity type Definition Training event- hosting The planning and delivery of an education activity aimed at students and/or professionals in the form of a seminar, workshop, credit course or symposium.
+The activity goals can include knowledge transfer, gaining hands-on experience, or improved technical expertise of Canadian wood/wood products and/or wood construction systems.
+Related costs can include but are not limited to professional services, travel, catering and venue/audio visual equipment rental.
+Websites/social media The creation of and updates to content or functionality for market development websites and social media platforms.
+Related costs could include but are not limited to professional services and material/supplies/tools.